 A UE can be provided, by sl-PSFCH-Period-r16, a number of slots in a resource pool for a period of PSFCH transmission occasion resources.
 If the number is zero, PSFCH transmissions from the UE in the resource pool are disabled.

+A UE expects that the number indicated by sl-PSFCH-Period-r16 is zero if the number of consecutive symbols for SL transmissions indicated by lengthSLsymbols is less than 10.